Intro To Product Shelf Life Stability And Acidity

 For many products, acidity is a very important aspect of development, as it can help ensure shelf life stability.
 In small batches of food manufacturing, pH is a critical factor enabling your product to be shelf-stable. pH is important for food items as pathogenic bacteria cannot grow in a low pH environment.

-The pH scale is a 14 point reference scale from 0 to 14, where 0 is the most acidic and 14 is the most alkaline.
+The pH scale is a 14-point reference scale from 0 to 14, where 0 is the most acidic and 14 is the most alkaline.
 7 is considered neutral with acidic below that value and alkaline above.
 Most microbes prefer a neutral or near-neutral environment.
 It is measured with a pH meter.
 There are many types of pH meters, but generally, a digital unit with a probe is more accurate.
 They can cost $250 or more, but a good meter is worth the investment.
 The meter must be calibrated frequently to give accurate measurements and requires buffering liquid for this procedure.
-All of this equipment can be purchased from a reputable company such as Cole Parmer.
+This equipment can be purchased from a reputable company such as Cole Parmer.

 To be safely packed, your product’s pH generally is used in conjunction with temperature to prevent the possibility of mold or pathogen growth.
 When used together and evaluated by a recognized process authority, your product may be stored at ambient temperatures and will be safe for an extended time.
 This can be done without the addition of dangerous chemicals.